JimHeaney/ESP-Config/SCHEMA.md

-Sent by the host application to update answers, execute commands, or send credentials\[cite: 3].
+Sent by the host application to update answers, execute commands, or send credentials.